How to Make Cayenne Pepper Powder

 • may slow the growth of cancer cells

-Cayenne may also help you lose weight by curbing your appetite and speeding up your metabolism, and can increase circulation and reduce plaque buildup in arteries.
+Cayenne may also help you lose weight by curbing your appetite and speeding up your metabolism, and could increase circulation and reduce plaque buildup in arteries.

 However there are some side effects as well.
 Eating too many cayenne peppers can cause heartburn or indigestion.
 Cayenne can also react with certain medications.